-5.2.3 Groups
+5.2.4 Groups

-In the mode "Workgroup internal LDAP," you can define entire groups consisting of different users.
+In the mode "Workgroup (internal LDAP)," you can define entire groups consisting of different users.
 In addition, you can assign these groups certain access rights.
 By clicking on "Groups," a data entry mask opens up, allowing you to create a new group.
 Assigning the access rights is done the same way as for users (see 5.2.1.2.).

-In the modes "Workgroup external LDAP" and "Windows (PDC)" the groups are automatically synchronized with the external server.
+In the mode s "Workgroup (internal LDAP)" and "Windows (PDC)" the groups are automatically synchronized with the external server.

-5.2.4 Setup
+5.2.5 Setup

-In this menu option, you fill find the following sub-functions: NAS Server, Network, Administrator and Disk Manager.
+In this menu option, you fill find the following sub-functions: NAS Server Setup, Network, Administrator and Disk Manager.

-5.2.4.1 NAS Server
+5.2.5.1 NAS Server Setup

-This is a key component of the setup menu, as some of the most crucial parameters are defined here.
+This is a key component of the Setup menu, as some of the most crucial parameters are defined here.